-Now for the special weapon of choice, we will reach back a few seasons to an exotic that many players might have forgotten about; the Ruinous Effigy.
+Now for the special weapon of choice, I will return back to a few seasons to an exotic one many players might have forgotten about: the Ruinous Effigy.
 This weapon did see some nerfs heading into Beyond Light, and many players were upset about this because it didn’t make sense.

-Bungie added a full suite of trace rifle mods to the game this season and indirectly made that entire class of weapons more viable.
-Things like the trace rifle scavenger are finally viable now and greatly improves the ammo economy of this class of weapon.
+Bungie added a full suite of trace rifle mods to the game this season, indirectly making that entire class of weapons more viable.
+Things like the trace rifle scavenger are finally viable now and greatly improve the ammo economy of this class of weapon.

 The reason why Ruinous is so powerful is because of those transmutation spheres that the weapon creates.
-Getting the final blow will collapse the victims into a void transmutation sphere that you can pick up and use as a weapon.
+The final blow will collapse the victims into a void transmutation sphere you can pick up and use as a weapon.
 This weapon is unique and fun to use thanks to its move set.

 Since Energy Accelerant affects weapons that deal explosion damage; when you use the heavy attack of the Ruinous, it activates the mod and amplifies the overall damage.
 The damage buff is quite significant as you can slam the champions and kill them in one hit.

 Finally, in the heavy slot, I have a sword that has been making waves across the game this season; the Crown Splitter.
 This sword was one of the three gnostic swords from way back in Destiny 2.
 These swords are easily farmable as well, which makes them convenient to collect.
 Crown Splitter can roll with either Whirlwind Blade or Vorpal weapon in the final column.
 Either of those perks makes the sword fantastic.